Here are my tips to help you avoid jet lag:

 Take power naps

-Rather than sleeping for prolonged periods I power nap, typically 20-25 minutes every 2-3 hours.
-The benefit of this is firstly if I snore I don’t annoy anyone for too long but also it helps to keep me feeling alert.
+Rather than sleeping for prolonged periods I take power nap, typically 20-25 minutes every 2-3 hours.
+The benefit of this is firstly, if I snore I don’t annoy anyone for too long, but also it helps to keep me feeling alert.

 My final tip for avoiding jet lag is to be productive during your flight.
-Most people when they get on a flight plug into the TV’s and vegetate for the entire flight.
-For my flight to Vancouver, which was 9.5 hours, I watched 20 minutes TV and only turned it on to check where we were flying over at the time (I’m a bit of a geek that way).
+Most people when they get on a flight plug into the in-flight entertainment and mindlessly let time go by for the entire flight.
+For my flight to Vancouver, which was 9.5 hours, I watched 20 minutes TV and only turned it on to check where we were flying over at the time and to give myself a time check if it was time to take a power nap.

 Coming out to Vancouver I read a book I’d started weeks before but never got around to finishing, wrote a shopping list of bits I needed to get in my first few days, organised my paperwork ready for immigration, filled out my declaration form and planned out a couple of blog post ideas.